 Members and Investors are cautioned that the discussion in this section of the Annual Report may contain statements that involve risks and uncertainties.
 Forward-looking statements mentioned may involve risks and uncertainties that could cause results to differ materially from those projected.
 Consequently, actual results, performance or achievements could thus differ materially from those projected in any such forward looking statements.
 The Company cannot guarantee that these assumptions and expectations are accurate or will be realized.
-The Company assumes no obligation to update or revise any forward-looking statements.
-Forward-looking statements are based on certain assumptions and expectations of future events and trends that are subject to risks and uncertainties.
-Actual future results and trends may differ materially from historical results or those reflected in any such forward-looking statements depending on a variety of factors.
+The Company assumes no obligations, assumptions and expectations of future events and trends that are subject to risks and uncertainties.
+Actual future results and trends may differ materially from historical results or those reflected in any such forward looking statements depending on a variety of factors.

 The Company is the flagship listed Company of 3M Company, USA in India.
-3M Company, USA holds 74.99% equity stake in the Company and is a diversified technology and science Company with a global presence in the following businesses: Industrial; Health Care; Consumer: Safety and Graphics: and Energy and is among the leading manufacturers of products for many of the markets it serves.
-Most of its products involve expertise in technology, product development, manufacturing and marketing, and are subject to competition from products manufactured and sold by other technologically oriented companies.
+3M Company, USA is a diversified technology and science company with a global presence in the following businesses: Safety and Industrial; Transportation & Electronics; Health Care; and Consumer and is among the leading manufacturers of products for many of the markets it serves.
+Most of its products involve expertise in technology, product development, manufacturing, and marketing, and are subject to competition from products manufactured and sold by other technologically oriented companies.

-The Company has manufacturing facilities in India at Ahmedabad, Bengaluru, Pune and has the Corporate Office and Customer Innovation Center (R&D Center) in Bengaluru.
-As at March 31, 2019, the Company had employee strength of 1377 personnel.
-The Company managed its operations in five (5) operating business segments: Industrial: Health Care: Consumer: Safety and Graphics: and Energy.
-The Companys five business segments bring together common or related 3M technologies, enhancing the development of innovative products and services and providing for efficient sharing of business resources.
+The Company has manufacturing facilities in India at Ahmedabad, Bengaluru, Pune and its Corporate Office and Customer Innovation Center (R&D Center) is located at Bengaluru.
+As on March 31, 2022, the Company had an employee strength of 1,132 personnel.
+As on March 31, 2022, your Company was ranked 202 (PY: 111) based on Market Capitalization @ Rs.
+22,18,915 Lakhs (PY: Rs.
+34,28,710 Lakhs) and is now among the top 500 (PY: top 200) Companies based on Market Capitalization (Source: NSE).
+The Company managed its operations in four (4) operating business segments: Safety and Industrial; Transportation & Electronics; Health Care; and Consumer.
+The Company?s four business segments bring together common or related 3M technologies, enhancing the development of innovative products and services and providing for efficient sharing of business resources.

-3M products are sold through numerous distribution channels, including directly to users via wholesalers, retailers, converters, distributors and dealers in a wide variety of trades in many countries around the world.
-The Management of the Company believes that the confidence of wholesalers, retailers, converters, distributors and dealers of 3M and its products has been developed through long association skilled marketing & sales teams and this confidence has contributed significantly to 3M Indias growth and its position in the marketplace.
+3M products are sold through numerous distribution channels, including directly to users and through numerous e-commerce and traditional wholesalers, retailers, jobbers, distributors, and dealers in a wide variety of trades in many countries around the world.
+Management believes that the confidence of wholesalers, retailers, jobbers, distributors and dealers of 3M and its products — a confidence developed through long association with skilled marketing and sales representatives — has contributed significantly to 3M?s position in the marketplace and to its growth.